Farm shops in Derbyshire

 Worksop, S80 3LW

 Just over the Nottinghamshire border, Welbeck is one of the great historic country estates.
 Their award winning farm shop is a destination in its own right with the free to visit Portland Collection museum and the delightful Harley Café.
-Sadly the museum is currently closed and the café only open for takeaways, but the Welbeck Farm Shop remains a delight.
+The Welbeck Farm Shop is an utter delight.
 The ethos is based on delicious food that has been grown or produced in an ethical and sustainable way.

 Sauced Here isn’t a brick and mortar shop, but I do firmly believe it belongs on this list of the best farm shops in Derbyshire.
 Sauced Here offers all the convenience and flexibility of an online shop and ‘supermarket style’ delivery, but with the delightful quality of local artisan produce sourced from over forty farms across the Peak District.
 This would make an excellent alternative to arranging a supermarket delivery whilst enjoying a short break in the Peak District.
 The best of both worlds!
 You can also send a taste of the Peak District as a gift using their UK courier service.